joeaguilar/smoshvid/README.md

 **Q:** _AWESOME!
 But is there a GUI/Non command line version of this available?_

 **A:** Unfortunately, No (for the time being).
-Writing a UI in C++ is non-trivial however the plan is to take this and other effects to [insert app store here] as soon as I can, so consider this an early-early alpha.
+Writing a UI in C++ is non-trivial however the plan is to take this and other effects to [insert app store here] as soon as I can, so consider this an early-stage alpha.

 **Q:** _Can this do my laundry for me?_